micky0867/lebattery/README.md

 Reads battery values from all le-bluetooth devices configured in FHEM and writes them to a given attribute in FHEM.

+Supports both, Gigaset and Nut devices.
+Gigaset devices have public addresses (switch -t public) NUT devices have static random addresses (switch -t random)

 Needs FHEM, lepresenced, bluez, gatttool and socat.
 Depending on your distribution, also gawk is needed.

-Now supports Gigaset and Nut devices (the latter require "-t random" option)

 Options: